sjfaz/cdk-glue-dynamodb/README.md

-# Welcome to your CDK TypeScript project
+# CDK project to create a DynamoDB table and a Glue script

+### This project is for generating data for a load test.

 ```
 # Deploy